TAOS-Labs/limage/README.md

 **Delete Image:** `cargo clean`

+NOTE: `run` and `test` commands will always build before their execution.

 ## Prerequisites
 - **Linux:** Required for building the Limine bootloader.
 WSL for Windows is compatible (tested with MSYS2).
 - **Xorriso:** Required for building the *.iso file.